 Trotters Gorge Scenic Reserve is located in the Waitaki County (North Otago) approximately 11km from Palmerston.
 The Trotters Gorge Picnic Ground is reached via Horse Range Road from State Highway 1 either from Palmerston or from the turn off 2 km south of Moeraki.

-Access to the hut is by walking 1km along a closed vehicle tract from the Trotters Gorge Picnic Ground (crossing shallow fords en route).
+Access to the hut is by walking 1km along a closed vehicle track from the Trotters Gorge Picnic Ground (crossing shallow fords en route).

 The hut comprises of a main room with fireplace, a closed bunk room and an open porch with outside bunks.
 There are 20 mattresses and outside space for approximately six tents.
 The toilet block is situated about 20m from the hut.
 There is no electricity or tap water.
-Firewood is no longer supplied.
-Please bring your own firewood if you would like to use the fireplace.
+Firewood can be purchased from Unipol reception for $7.50/bag (includes kindling), however is subject to availability.
+Otherwise please bring your own firewood if you would like to use the fireplace.

 Charges are on a per person per night basis.

 - Public (Adults)

 Payment is required when collecting the key from Unipol Recreation.
 At this time a $20 bond is also paid.
 The bond is refunded when the key is returned on the due date.